River Clyde: Ancient history

 Before the legions of the Roman Empire arrived in southern Scotland, the river and the area surrounding it had been settled by the Brythonic-speaking Damnonii tribe.
 It has been suggested that a Damnonii town called Cathures was located there and was the precursor to modern Glasgow.
-The Damnonii tribe originally distributed power among individual chiefdoms, but at some point before 500 AD the tribe politically unified and formed a centralised kingdom known as Strathclyde.
+The Damnonii tribe originally likely distributed power among individual chiefdoms, but at some point before 500 AD the political framework was a British culture of Welsh speakers that was politically unified and formed a centralised kingdom known as Alt Clut, representing the power centre at Dunbarton Rock.

 None of the documentary or archaeological evidence from the period when the Roman legions arrived suggests that battles took place in the area.
 Therefore the Roman legions and Damnonii tribespeople are assumed to have been on good terms and to have co-operated by means of trade and the exchange of military information.
 The Romans did, however, construct several forts (castra) in the area, notably on the banks of the Clyde.
 These include Castledykes, Bothwellhaugh, and Old Kilpatrick and Bishopton.
 The Romans also constructed several roads along the river, both small ones and larger ones designed to be used as trade routes and to carry entire legions.
 The Antonine Wall, which lies only a few miles from the river, was constructed later by the Romans as a means of defending the area against invasion by the Picts.
 Despite the strategic location and flat terrain of Glasgow and the surrounding Clyde basin, no Roman civilian settlement was ever constructed.
-Instead, the region mostly functioned as a frontier zone between the Roman province known as Britannia Inferior and the Caledonians, an indigenous group that was hostile to the Romans.
+Instead, the region may have functioned as a frontier zone between the Roman province known as Britannia Inferior and the Caledonians, an indigenous group that was hostile to the Romans.